The Turtle Hospital – Save the Turtles!

 Also, fishing hooks and other garbage can cause turtles to get tetanus, which leads to lockjaw.
 One of a turtle's biggest defense mechanisms is its strong jaws so lockjaw is not good.

 Pesticides and chemical runoff in the oceans cause the turtles to grow tumors and that inhibits their ability to swim and eat.
 A few of the turtles at the hospital still had tumors because they had to be removed in stages.
 They looked so sad.
-I just wanted to give them a hug.
+I just wanted to hug them.

 The goal of the hospital is to release as many turtles back into the wild as possible.
 They keep tabs on the turtles that come and go from the hospital with trackers that you can then see through their website.
 They also do this just to see if they have any return guests to the hospital.